-When you're working with dried chilies , you need to rehydrate them in boiling water: Completely submerge the chilies for 15 minutes until they are soft and pliable.
-From there, drain them, then removing the stem and seeds.
-Keep the soaking liquid to use in the salsa to thin it out.
+The smoky, intense flavor of salsa negra is made with roasted tomatoes and peppers and dried chiles.
+When you're working with dried chiles, you need to rehydrate them in boiling water.
+To do that, completely submerge them for 15 minutes until they're soft and pliable.
+Drain them, then remove the stem and seeds.
+Set the soaking liquid aside to use in the salsa later.

-This is another tomato-based salsa, but here the tomatoes are cooked and then blended with onions, garlic, cilantro, jalapeño and lime.
+This is another tomato-based salsa, but in this recipe from Savory Salty Sweet the tomatoes are cooked and then blended with onions, garlic, cilantro, jalapeño and lime.

-Also known as "green salsa," it's made with cooked tomatillos and chiles.
-My favorite has you roast tomatillos and garlic in a hot, dry pan until they are sufficiently charred.
-Those go into a blender along with cilantro, lime juice, and onion.
-This is my go-to base for chilaquiles .
+Also known as "green salsa," this is made with cooked tomatillos and chiles and a go-to base for chilaquiles .
+Simply roast the tomatillos and garlic in a hot, dry pan until they're sufficiently charred, then blend with cilantro, lime juice and onion.

 Yup, guac's a salsa — and probably a favorite.
 There are a ton of different ways you can customize your guacamole, but the common mix-ins include salt, garlic, cilantro, lime and toasted cumin.
 You can also choose to mash the avocados into a paste, or leave 'em chunky, sort of like pico de gallo except with big bites of avocado.